Cody2934/Portfolio/README.md

 # Portfolio
-*NAVBAR along side*
+*NAVBAR along the left side that stays present or a progress scroll bar on the right side*

-Home
+Home - landing page
-About
+About - 2 paragraphs
-Projects
-Contact

-*Home*
+Projects - past projects and hackathons
+Contact - contact info banner or page redirect or something

+*Head*
+codylylebrown.com
 Cody Lyle Brown
+Cody Lyle Brown Portfolio
+CLB Portfolio

+*Header, always present*
+CODY LYLE BROWN <bunch of space> HOME ABOUT PROJECTS CONTACT can make them buttons with words or icons auto scroll you to the proper section

 *About*
-Paragraph - technical passions
+check the time of day and have it change the intro message Paragraph - technical passions
-Paragraph - one technical and one personal
+Paragraph - personal hobbies like

 Projects:
   Just a Recipe